dongjiayun/meowmeowblog/src/assets/docs/resume-en.md

 > - Managing the backend architecture, micro-front-end, component library, and business development
 > - h5 mall architecture, component library, and business development
 > - scattered demand technology and development support
+> - Development and integration of H5 pages within the Ping An Property Insurance "Good Life, Good Car Owner" app.

 > #### Performance:
 >  - Led the construction of the company's management backend architecture, built a low-code configurable component library based on Element-UI, greatly simplified the development cycle and cost of the backend system, and improved code consistency and readability.